zakaria-mokri/ai-data-analyst-copilot/README.md

 .venv\Scripts\activate
 ```

-Install the backend dependencies.
+Install the required backend packages.

-If you add a `requirements.txt` file:
+If the project contains a `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

-Start FastAPI:
+Start the FastAPI development server:

 ```bash
 uvicorn main:app --reload
 ```

-The backend will normally be available at:
+The backend will normally run at:

 ```text
 http://127.0.0.1:8000
 ```

-Interactive API documentation:
+Interactive API documentation is available at:

 ```text
 http://127.0.0.1:8000/docs